'Who can deal with pressure like this?' - Farrell

 Despite a promising start at Eden Park as Keith Earls scored the game's first try, Ireland were overwhelmed by the hosts who scored four touchdowns in 17 first-half minutes to seize complete control of the contest, allowing them to hold the Irish at arm's length in a more even second half.

-However, the Irish were held up by outstanding New Zealand defending on several occasions as they lacked a clinical edge.
+However, the Irish lacked a clinical edge as they were held up by outstanding New Zealand defending on several occasions.

-Farrell admitted this had been a factor in Saturday's defat but pointed to other key aspects - the scrum and breakdown - as areas where they struggled with the interpretation of English referee Karl Dickson.
+Farrell admitted this had been a factor in Saturday's defeat but pointed to other key aspects - the scrum and breakdown - as areas where they struggled with the interpretation of English referee Karl Dickson.

 The Ireland coach said he would make a point of highlighting issues with Jaco Peyper, the South African who will control the second Test in Dunedin.